CAD THAT WORKS®

 Early and Accurate Detection of Breast Cancer in Mammograms.

 CureMetrix is committed to the advancement of technology that will improve cancer survival rates worldwide.
-Our research is focused on designing the next generation of medical image analysis technology that healthcare providers and patients can confidently rely on.
+Our research is focused on leveraging artificial intelligence and deep learning to develop the next generation of medical image analysis technology that radiologists and patients can confidently rely on.

 Today, we are honing our powerful image analysis platform into an adjunct, precision tool for mammography.
 Our goal is to equip radiologists with the objective, data-driven answers they need to support patients and their healthcare team as they make decisions about breast cancer screening, treatment and diagnosis.
 At CureMetrix, we believe that providing radiologists with the most advanced technology to support their evaluation of mammograms will lead to improved clinical outcomes, reduced healthcare costs and increased assurance that patients are getting the highest standard of care available from screening through post-biopsy follow-up.